 - Free access to conference papers and presentations of the last EANNORM and EU NORM events

 ENA has been registered at a Notary Public in Brussel on 27th September 2017 as an International Non-Profit Association under Belgian law (ASBLI – Association sans but lucratif internationale).
-The registration has been published in the Official Gazette of Belgium on April 16, 2018.
+The Statutes have been published in the Official Gazette of Belgium on April 16, 2018.
 Both legal and natural persons are invited to become members.